Welcome to Brightwaters Christian College

-In addition to the above fees you will also need to budget for uniforms, personal technology devices and public transport (if applicable).
+In addition to the above fees you will also need to budget for uniforms, personal technology devices, excursions and public transport (if applicable).

 We suggest developing a household budget to make sure school fees are factored into your regular expenses.
 While sacrificing for the sake of your children's education is a good thing to do, we do not recommend overstretching financially as this can place an unnecessary burden on your family.

 At least six term weeks notice in writing is required for withdrawal of students.
 Insufficient notice may result in additional fees being charged.